MekalaArunKumar16/Personal-Finance-Tracker/README.md

-# 🚀 Task Management Application
+# 💰 Personal Finance Tracker 💼

-A simple and intuitive Task Management Application to organize your tasks effectively.
-Built with React, Axios, and Tailwind CSS, it allows you to manage tasks with ease and style.
+A comprehensive, user-friendly application to manage and track your finances effectively.

 ---